I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 - Baseball Connection: Contract offer from St. Louis Cardinals

 When Ron Jaworski graduated high school, the St. Louis Cardinals offered him a professional baseball contract.
 Instead, he attended Youngstown State University and rewrote the school's football record book.

 He became a second-round pick of the Los Angeles Rams in 1973 and continued his career until 1989.
-Jaworski's best season came in 1980, when he led the Eagles to the Super Bowl, made his only Pro Bowl appearance and was given the Bert Bell Player of the Year Award.
+Jaworski's best season came in 1980 when he led the Eagles to the Super Bowl and made his only Pro Bowl appearance.
+He was given the Bert Bell Player of the Year Award.

 - Super Bowl Appearances: 1968